marleyshan21/Astar_PRM_2d_occupancy_grid/README.md

 # Details
-This assignment involved coding up A* and Probabilistic roadmap (PRM) motion planning algorithms for a 2D occupancy grid.
+This assignment involved coding up A* and Probabilistic roadmap (PRM) path planning algorithms for a 2D occupancy grid.
 The occupancy grid was generated from a 2D lidar scan.

 [Question Paper](questions.pdf)